SavNov/MoG/Anna_Kidnapped_By_Troy.md

-Anna’s eyes open slowly, taking in the unfamiliar surroundings.
+My eyes opened slowly, taking in the unfamiliar surroundings.
 Cold.
 Organized.
 Sheet white.
 Flat.
 She blinks, trying to clear the fog from her mind, and slowly realizes she's sitting in a cold wooden chair, untied but far from comfortable.
 The room is too quiet, too pragmatic—too far from anything she expected.

 Her eyes scanned the room.
 *How did I even get here?*